oracle/truffleruby/doc/user/interop.md

 `KEYS(other)` → `other.instance_variables.map { |key| ...key without @... }`

-In both cases the keys are returned as a Ruby `Array` containing Ruby `String` objects.
+In both cases if the `internal` flag is set, instance variable names with the leading `@` are also returned.

-TruffleRuby ignores the `internal` flag to this message.
+Keys are returned as a Ruby `Array` containing Ruby `String` objects.

 ### `KEY_INFO`

 If the object is a Ruby `Hash`, and the key is in the hash, `READABLE`, `WRITABLE` are set.
 If the key is not in the hash, neither are set.
-Note that the interface for `KEY_INFO` converts the key to a Java `String`, so if your keys are `Symbol`, they will not match.
+Note that the interface for `KEY_INFO` converts the key to a Java `String`, so if your keys are `Symbol`, they will not match. `INTERNAL` will never be set.

 If the object is not a Ruby `Hash`: